Kariyampalli/Befunge-Interpreter/README.md

 # Befunge-93 Interpreter

 This is a console application built with .NET Framework `4.7.2` that interprets code written in the esoteric programming language **Befunge-93**.
+It also includes Unit tests with **MSTest**.

 ![Hello World Example](./Gifs/hello_world.gif)
 ![Less or More Example](./Gifs/less_or_more.gif)